 - C programming language is also used for developing operating systems.

 However, because of the number of modules and libraries it offers and the simplicity of its syntax, Python has grown to become one of the most important languages of today.
-Other than ML applications, Python can be used for game development, back-end development, Data Science, data visualization, and a lot more.
+Other than machine learning applications, Python can be used for game development, back-end development, data science, data visualization, and a lot more.

 Python code is extremely easy to read for developers, which makes debugging easier.
-Furthermore, Python is backed by an extremely active community of developers where you can reach out for help - which simplifies the learning experience to another level.
+Furthermore, Python is backed by an extremely active community of developers where you can reach out for help, making the learning process a whole lot easier.

-Use cases of Python in FAANG
+Use Cases of Python in FAANG

 - Python offers frameworks like Flask and Django, which are best in business for rapid application development.
 Because of these frameworks, Python has evolved as an irreplaceable tool for web application development.